ericanastas/ericanastas.com/_projects/Mortenson/uwrt-prefab.md

 ---
-title: UW Benjamin D. Hall Prefabrication
+title: UWRT Prefabrication
-summary: placeholder
+summary: Prefabriation R&D project on the  UW Reasearch and Technology Building project
 coverImage: /images/mortenson/uwrt-prefab/slide0005_image057.jpg
 date: "2005-09-20"
-tags: ["Prefabrication","Sketchup"]
+tags: ["Prefabrication", "Sketchup"]
 ---

 I worked as part of a team researching the use of prefabrication, which involved a trial prefabrication of a bathroom wet wall, and a full electrical room.
 The image below shows the sketchup model I created of the bathroom wall.
 The support steel is shown in blue.